by Zoe Macpherson, former Sports & Remedial Massage Therapist with Bristol Massage Therapy

 How else can I keep my fascia healthy?

 We know that improvements can be made in the fascial system with a little work, and there are also ways to keep your own fascia healthy:

 Lack of movement is a key factor that may lead to a build-up of adhesions between the fascial layers and tension overtime.
 Stretch and move as often as you can throughout the day, using gentle movement exercises at your desk to keep the fascial layers moving.
 If your muscles get tight with exercise, the surrounding fascia will also tighten, causing pain.
 Gentle, regular, slow stretching can really minimise the occurrence of injuries.

 Fascia is made of water like all the cells in the body.
 Therefore drinking enough water i.e. 6 – 8 glasses daily, can help your fascial health and fluidity.

 Warm baths, relaxation, yoga can all help to relax, and when we relax our muscles and fascia relax.
 After a stressful day at work, a warm bath or meditation session can help to loosed all the tissues in the body.

 Duncan R. (2014) Myofascial Release.
 Human Kinetics: UK

 Duncan R. (2011) ‘Myofascial Release – Its More Than Just a Muscle!’
 Embody Magazine

 From the Editor:

 To date, none of the team here at Bristol Massage Therapy are certified Myofascial Release practitioners.
-However, Zoe completed Levels 1-3 of the training before departing on maternity leave, Victoria is just embarking on her training in this modality, and Morganne has completed a CPD course in this work.
+However, Rosie, Ollie & most recently Ellie have all completed Level 1 of the training.
 They are all insured to offer stand alone treatments or work as part of a massage appointment.
 If you would like more information or to discuss this, please email Victoria directly.